-City of Bronson

-2021 Water Quality Report
+City of Bronson 2022 Water Quality Report

-The City of Bronson is pleased to present the 2021 Water Quality Report.
-This report is designed to inform you About the quality water and services we deliver to you every day.
-Our constant goal is to provide you with a Dependable supply of drinking water.
+The City of Bronson is pleased to present the 2022 Water Quality Report.
+This report is designed to inform you about the quality water and services we deliver to you everyday.
+Our constant goal is to provide you with a dependable supply of drinking water.
 This report will help you understand the efforts we make to continually improve the water treatment process and protect our water resources.
 The City of Bronson is committed to ensuring the quality of your water.

-Your water comes from Two groundwater wells, each over 67 feet deep drawing water From two sites 220 and 194 North Parham Road.
+Your water comes from two groundwater wells, each over 67 feet deep drawing water from two sites at 220 and 194 North Parham Road.
 The State performed an assessment of our source water in 2003 to determine the susceptibility or the relative potential of contamination.
 The susceptibility rating is on a seven-tiered scale from "very-low" to "very-high" based primarily on geologic sensitivity, water chemistry and contaminant sources.
 The susceptibility of our source is "Very High".
-If you would like to know more about the report or what the utility does about source water protection please contact Chuck Buckley at (517) 369-57455 or our website at www.bronsonh2o@hotmail.com
+If you would like to know more about the report or what the utility does about source water protection, please contact Chuck Buckley at (517) 369-5745 or email him at bronsonh2o@hotmail.com.

 We encourage our customers to be informed about their water utility.
 If you want to learn more, please attend any of our regularly scheduled Council meetings.
-They are held on the Second Monday of each month at 5PM located at the City Office, 141 S. Matteson Street.
+They are held on the second Monday of each month at 5PM at the City Office, located at 141 S. Matteson Street.
 The City of Bronson Water Department routinely monitors for contaminants in your drinking water according to Federal and State laws.
-The following table shows the results of our monitoring for the period of January 1st to December 31st, 2021.
+The following table shows the results of our monitoring for the period of January 1st to December 1st, 2022.

 All drinking water, including bottled drinking water, may be reasonably expected to contain at least small amounts of some contaminants.
 It's important to remember that the presence of these contaminants does not necessarily pose a health risk.
 In this table you will find many terms and abbreviations you might not be familiar with.
 To help you better understand these terms we've provided the following definitions:

-Parts per million (ppm) or Milligrams per liter (mg/l) - one part per million - or one ounce in 7,813 gallons of water.
+Parts per million (ppm) or Milliarams per liter (ma/l) - one part per million - or one ounce in 7,813 gallons of water.

-Parts per billion (pph) or Micrograms per liter (pph) - one part per billion - or one ounce in 7,813,000 gallons of water.
+Parts per billion (ppb) or Microarams per liter (ppb) - one part per billion - or one ounce in 7,813,000 gallons of water.

-Parts per trillion (ng/l) or Ninograms per liter (ppt) - one part per trillion - or one ounce in 7,813,000,000 gallons of water.
+Parts per trillion (ppt) or Nanograms per liter (ng/l) - one part per trillion - or one ounce in 7,813,000,000 gallons of water.